aiden10/jobs/README.md

 ```

 ## Note
+- Some job titles seem to not be filtered properly and I'm not entirely sure why.
+If it contains any from excludes it won't get added but if it includes any of the keywords in `must_include`, it gets added, so I should probably fix that.
-Adding too many locations and queries will greatly increase the time it takes to run because they're in a nested loop, so don't add too many.
+- Adding too many locations and queries will greatly increase the time it takes to run because they're in a nested loop (depending on the amount of jobs/pages), so try not to add too many.
-Indeed might block the script if it makes too many visits since I'm sure they have countermeasures to prevent scraping even though I haven't noticed any so far.
-Also, the LinkedIn API might also stop working at some point in the near future.
+- Indeed might block the script if it makes too many visits since I'm sure they have countermeasures to prevent scraping even though I haven't noticed any so far.
+- The LinkedIn API might also stop working at some point in the near future.